Francesco149/todokete/README.md

   the linked service id
 - `/dataLink/fetchGameServiceData` same as above but it's an authenticated request signed with your password
+- [x] `/dataLink/fetchSchoolIdolFestivalIdDataAfterLogin`
+  get accounts associated with this sifid. it returns link data like fetchGameServiceData

 as soon as you obtain your password, you should change your sessionKey from the startup key to the password and sign all authenticated requests with it